-PHYSICAL DESCRIPTION: This product is a smooth paste with a slightly solvent odor and comes in several colors (black, charcoal grey and pavement grey).
+PHYSICAL DESCRIPTION: This product is a grey, smooth paste with a mild, slightly solvent odor.

 HEALTH HAZARDS: CAUTION!
 May cause eye, skin, and respiratory tract irritation, especially if exposure is prolonged.
 May be harmful if ingested.
 May cause skin sensitization in susceptible individuals.
+If fumes are generated and inhaled, adverse central nervous system effects may occur.
 Contains trace amounts of crystalline silica, a known human carcinogen by inhalation.